wallace-js/wallace/README.md

 - It preserves natural indentation.
 - It is far more compact (~40% the lines of React equivalent).

-And interpreting syntax during compilation as opposed to run time means:
+And the advantages of interpreting syntax during compilation over executing virtual DOM at run time are:

-- We can add endless directives and syntax features without affecting bundle size.
+- Much of the computation is done at compilation, leaving the bare minimum to be done at run time, making it insanely fast and efficient.
-- We can add lots of error checking and useful warnings without affecting performance, as we remove all that on production builds.
+- We can add as many new directives, syntax features, checks, warnings as we like without it affecting bundle size.

 #### Important

-The JSX and its containing function never *runs*.
-It is only *read* during compilation, and reassembled as something else.
-There is no virtual DOM at play.
+The function is just a placeholder for the JSX defining the component, and is completely replaced at compilation, so it never *runs*, it is only *parsed*.

-The functions are just placeholders for a single JSX expression, which is all that's allowed in the function body.
-The only JavaScript allowed anywhere inside these functions is inside JSX `{placeholders}`.
+The function body may only contain a single JSX expression, and nothing else.
+The only JavaScript allowed is inside JSX `{placeholders}`.
+These snippets are *copied* during compilation, with some modification of props access.

-These snippets are copied during compilation, with some modification of props access.
-So the button click event handler ends up looking like this:
+So the button click event handler ends up looking something like this:

 ```tsx
 function (event) {